reflectoring/reflectoring.github.io/_posts/2020-06-29-what-is-aws.md

 **S3 provides unlimited object storage, scales to any extent, possesses a layered security model, and comes with a simple API.** We can store all kinds of objects in S3 like files, images, videos, EBS snapshots, or machine images without worrying about file size or data integrity and durability.

-We store an object in containers called buckets with a key and some metadata as object attributes.
+We store an object in a container called bucket, with a key and some metadata as object attributes.
 We apply our access controls on the bucket or the S3 object.
 S3 offers a range of storage classes to store our objects in relevant storage tiers based on our access requirements.

-Additionally, we can use lifecycle policies to define rules like deleting or moving an object after a certain time.
+Additionally, we can use lifecycle policies to define rules, for example, a lifecycle policy on a bucket for deleting or moving an object after a certain time.

 S3 is widely used in various use cases, like web hosting, data lakes in big data, archiving, and secure log storage.
 S3 also plays a big part in the migration of different workloads to the cloud.